c006/yii2-alias-url/README.md

 $ yii migrate --migrationPath=@vendor/c006/yii2-alias-url/migrations
 ```

-or if my console is installed
+or -- if using yii2-console, easy to use migration alternative

 ```$ yii migrate2 m000000_000000_c006_url```